Skip to content Skip to footer navigation

 Heat pump

-- Installation typically takes no more than two or three hours, if it's a straight replacement for a similar heat pump or electric storage hot water system.
+They need to be installed in a well-ventilated area, typically outdoors, and the process usually takes no more than two to three hours if replacing a similar heat pump or electric storage hot water system.

-- The compressor on the unit can be noisy, like the outdoor unit of an air conditioner, so you can't install them too close to a neighbouring home.
+Units are usually integrated (tank and compressor together) but can also be split (separate tank and compressor).
+The compressor on the unit can be noisy, like the outdoor unit of an air conditioner, so you can't install it too close to a neighbouring home.

 Electric

-- Systems that run on off-peak electricity are much cheaper to run, but need a larger tank as the water heated overnight has to last you all day.
-And off-peak electricity isn't available to all homes.
+Systems that you can set to use off-peak electricity are much cheaper to run, but will need a larger tank as the water heated overnight has to last you all day.
+Of course, if you're generating your own electricity with solar panels, your running costs will be much lower too.

-- Your electric hot water system could account for a major chunk of your electricity bills.
-It's worth checking that you're on the best electricity plan for your needs.
+Since an electric hot water system can account for a significant chunk of your electricity bill, it's worth checking that you're on the best plan for your needs.
+Note too that off-peak electricity isn't available to all homes.

 Gas

-- Natural gas is a good option if you have the connection for it.
-It can be cheaper than electricity (unless you have solar panels) and because gas rates don't vary through the day, gas hot water systems can heat water as needed.
+Natural gas is an efficient option if you have the connection for it.
+It can be cheaper than grid electricity, and because gas rates don't vary across the day, there's no off-peak pricing to complicate your decision – gas systems simply heat water as needed.
+Liquid petroleum gas (LPG) bottles are an alternative to natural gas, but expect to pay significantly more in running costs.

-- Some have a pilot light, which continually uses a small amount of gas.
+Some gas hot water systems have a pilot light, which continually uses a small amount of gas.
 Electric ignition is more economical, but in a blackout you can lose your hot water supply.

 Solar

-- The storage tank usually has an electric or gas booster element to keep the water hot on days with less sunshine.
+Not to be confused with photovoltaic (PV) solar panels that generate electricity, solar hot water systems consist of a storage tank and roof-mounted thermal panels, which collect heat from the sun and usually look like a set of elevated black tubes.
+The storage tank usually has an electric or gas booster element to keep the water hot on days with less sunshine.

-Storage tank or continuous flow ('instantaneous')?
+Storage tank or continuous flow (instantaneous)?

 The next decision, after heating method, is whether you go for a system with a tank, or one that heats water as needed.